Fourth Day

 Why whitepapers are maligned but magnificent

 The whitepaper can be a fantastic tool from a marketing perspective.
-They can generate awareness of a challenging issue and offer the reader a way past the problem.
+It can generate awareness of a challenging issue and offer the reader a way past the problem.
 Yet, there are so many ‘whitepapers’ that miss this mark and it begs the question, why?

 It’s not helpful that the term ‘whitepaper’ is regularly used as a catch-all term – often referring to an array of documents ranging from advisory papers and research reports to product guides and more.